globoglobito/Python-Guide/README.md

 inputfile = open('data2.txt','r')
 inputfile.tell() # tells 0
 inputfile.read(4) ## reads 4 chars
-inputfile.tell() # tells 4 now, menaing that if you execute read() youll get all the characters after the first 4. inputfile.seek(0) # returns to position 0 of the file, meaning that you'll read since the beginning inputfile.read()  # reads everything, to prove that seek works. inputfile.close()
+inputfile.tell() # tells 4 now, meaning that if you execute read() you’ll get all the characters after the first 4. inputfile.seek(0) # returns to position 0 of the file, meaning that you'll read since the beginning inputfile.read()  # reads everything, to prove that seek works. inputfile.close()